UfoMc/UfoRestAPI/README.md

 What is a rest API?
 -
- - A **Rest**full API is a basicly an indipendent application running on your server managing your data.
+ - A **Rest**full API is a basically an independent application running on your server managing your data.
- - It funktions with building a connection to your database and reciving http requests wich tell them what to do.
+ - It functions with building a connection to your database and receiving http requests wich tell them what to do.

 Why should I use a rest API?
 -
- - Rest api´s make a lot of sense in many different cases.
+ - rest api´s make a lot of sense in many different cases
- - The most important advantages of a rest api are language independence, high speed requests and independence of any other application.
+ - the most important advantages of a rest api are language independence, high speed requests and independence of any other applications
- - Also its eazy to use if you have basic knowlage of http and json.
+ - also its easy to use if you have basic knowledge of http and json
- - The rest API that I codet also contains a build in cache so you dont have to code 1 your self.
+ - the rest API that I coded also contains a build in cache so you dont have to code one for yourself

 Usage
 -----
- - Use the RequestBuilder.jar to build a Request or get your self one out of the internet.
+ - use the RequestBuilder.jar to build a Request or get yourself one out of the internet
  - example for request: `http://127.0.0.1/webInteraction/database=<my database>&searchField=<user id or so>`
- - Following http methodes are supported: `POST, PUT, GET, DELETE`
+ - following http methodes are supported: `POST, PUT, GET, DELETE`
- - after changing anything in the config a restart is necessary.
+ - after changing anything in the config a restart is necessary

 Config
 ------